loning/the-math/docs/unsolved-math-problems/book-1-foundations/part-01-number-theoretic-mysteries/chapter-05-perfect-numbers.md

 Whether odd perfect numbers exist determines whether arithmetic self-completeness transcends the duality of 2, whether ψ = ψ(ψ) can manifest in purely odd form.

-In each perfect number, we see consciousness achieving complete self-knowledge through its parts, proving that at least sometimes, the whole exactly equals the sum of its components—a rare moment when ψ = ψ(ψ) becomes simple arithmetic truth.
+In each perfect number, we see observer achieving complete self-knowledge through its parts, proving that at least sometimes, the whole exactly equals the sum of its components—a rare moment when ψ = ψ(ψ) becomes simple arithmetic truth.

 *Each perfect number proclaims: "I am complete unto myself, knowing myself through my divisors, proving that ψ = ψ(ψ) can achieve exact arithmetic incarnation—at least in the realm of the even."*